s-victor/TinyPedal/docs/customization.md

 To batch replace name, click `Replace` button.

-To reset all tyre compounds setting to default, click `Reset` button; or manually delete `compounds.json` file.
+To reset all tyre compounds setting to default, click `Reset` button; or manually delete `compounds.json` preset.

 ## Heatmap editor
 **Heatmap editor can be accessed from `Tools` menu in main window.**

-Heatmap editor is used for editing [Heatmap preset](#heatmap-preset).
+Heatmap editor is used for editing [Heatmap Preset](#heatmap-preset).
 Note, any changes will only be saved and take effect after clicking `Apply` or `Save` Button.

 Each row represents a target temperature and corresponding color.
 First column is temperature degree value in `Celsius`.
 Second column is corresponding color (HEX code).
 Double-click on color to open color dialog.